Jakky27/Dazzle/README.md

 # Dazzle
-A VR game project developed by the students of CSE 490J: Virtual Reality Production for Storytelling
+A VR game project developed by the students of CSE 490J: Virtual Reality Production for Storytelling.

+The project was last tested on Unity 2019.2 with LWRP 6.9.1 and Oculus Desktop 1.38.4.
+We developed on Oculus Rift devices.

 Members:
 Chanhee Choi,